RolandGodon/HAMI/README.md

 ## Description

 Snakemake is a workflow management system written in Python.
 It facilitates the creation and execution of complex data analysis pipelines, particularly in bioinformatics and computational biology.
 It is associated to a config.yaml file as well as a environment.yaml file.
-Please check snakemake Tutorial for futher explications (https://snakemake.readthedocs.io/en/stable/tutorial/tutorial.html)
+Please check snakemake Tutorial for futher explications: [Snakemake tutorials](https://snakemake.readthedocs.io/en/stable/tutorial/tutorial.html)

 Here HAMI_PIPELINE.smk is a snakemake workflow associated to HAMI framework.
-It is associateds to config.yaml file and HAMI_environement.yaml file.
+It is associateds to config.yaml file and HAMI_environment.yaml file.
 Please check all these files to understand how it works.